openstack/barbican/doc/source/api/userguide/pkcs11keygeneration.rst

 #####

-Initially, the deployer will need to examine the settings in their barbican-api.conf file under the "Crypto plugin" settings section.
+Initially, the deployer will need to examine the settings in their `barbican.conf` file under the "Crypto plugin" settings section.
 Set these values to whichever defaults you need.
 This will be used for both the script and your usage of Barbican.